ali5ter/sketchDiff/README.md

 The `changes` directory will be generate the same way as described above.

+### Using the functionality of skdiff as part of another script
+`skdiff` is written so the internal functions can be called from your own bash script.
+Just source the `skdiff` script and you'll have access to its variables and functions.

 ## Installation
 When `skdiff` is first run all prerequsites will be checked: